imanghafoori1/laravel-heyman/README.md

 ### 3- Throw new Exception:

-As the first argument, you pass the exception class path, and the exception message as the second.
+As the first argument, you pass the exception's class path and the exception message as the second.

 ```php
 HeyMan::whenYouVisitUrl('/login')->youShouldBeGuest()->otherwise() ->throwNew(AuthorizationException::class, 'My Message');